 For this reason, FPOSS is basically the core of the preparation of the FLAMES observations.
-The subsequent step, the definition of the observing sequence and exposure times with P2PP, is then relatively straightforward.
+The subsequent step, the definition of the observing sequence and exposure times with p2, is then relatively straightforward.

-The FPOSS software can be downloaded from the following page:
+Instructions for downloading the FPOSS software can be found on the following page: